techbrett/OfficeDocs-SkypeForBusiness/Teams/user-call-settings.md

    - **Ring the user's devices** to use simultaneous ringing and ring the user's devices first.
 In the **Also allow** drop-down, select the appropriate simultaneous ringing setting.

      > [!NOTE]
      > You must turn on the **Voice** > **Calling policies** settings for **Call forwarding and simultaneous ringing to people in organization** or **Call forwarding and simultaneous ringing to external phone numbers** for these call forward types and destinations to be available for simultaneous ringing.
-These settings is on by default.
+These settings are on by default.

 4. To configure unanswered settings, select the appropriate setting in the **If unanswered** drop-down.
 In the **Ring for this many seconds before redirecting** drop-down, specify the number of seconds to wait.